martiicodes/coding_notes/README.md

 # Coding Notes

-My coding notes.
-Different coding concepts are included.
-No particular order.
-Only my chaotic learning journey.
+Materials from my "learn how to code" journey.